 As an introduction to our soil mapping services, Queensland Drones can provide a basic soil analysis report for your property.
-This report, prepared by our soil analysis scientist based on satellite data, includes an initial soil map showing soil types (essential for assessing the suitability of the soil for different crops); and a soil type report showing the soil profile, soil structure and basic fertility data for each of the primary soil types in the map (assumes no more than 3 soil types at this price).
+This report is based on aggregated soil sample data and includes an initial soil map showing major soil types (essential for assessing the suitability of the soil for different crops); and a report on each of the major soil types showing the soil profile, soil structure and basic fertility data (assumes no more than 3 soil types in the basic report).

-For farmers and growers who are considering reclaiming land or converting land for agriculture, Queensland Drones can provide a vegetation analysis report for your property, consisting of a current vegetation map showing the types of ecosystems on your property (not endangered, endangered, critical); and a historic vegetation map showing pre-existing regional vegetation systems (useful for productivity indicators).
+For farmers and growers who are considering reclaiming land or converting land for agriculture, Queensland Drones can provide a vegetation analysis report for your property, consisting of a current vegetation map showing the types of ecosystems on your property (not endangered, endangered, critical – VMAP); and a historic vegetation map showing pre-existing regional vegetation systems (useful for productivity indicators).